MOONLAPSED/cognosis/src/README.md

 To organize and modularize the document, this specification leverages the use of angle-bracketed chunks.
 Chunks are denoted by double angle brackets like this: <<chunk_name>>.
 This format allows for the inclusion of code or content sections from different parts of the document in a structured and readable way.
 These chunks are associated with the ~/db/* database section, and the system is designed to search this directory for any angle-bracketed entities and attempt to resolve them to specific file system objects.

-When rendered or processed in the [[abraxus]] literate cognitive framing environment (CLI), the double angle-bracketed chunks act as placeholders for code or content blocks defined elsewhere in the document.
+When rendered or processed in the [[cognosis]] literate cognitive framing environment (CLI and runtime), the double angle-bracketed chunks act as placeholders for code or content blocks defined elsewhere in the document.
 Additionally, these chunks can be used as anchor tags, allowing for micro-navigation to specific subsections in a command line interface style.
 This enhances the document's usability by enabling quick navigation to key sections directly.

 For instance: